ory/docs/docs/kratos/self-service/flows/user-login.md

 ---
-id: architecture
+id: login
-title: Architecture
+title: Login
 ---

-ORY Hive supports two authentication flows:
+ORY Kratos supports two authentication flows:

 - Browser-based (easy): This flow works for all applications running on top of a browser.
 Websites, single-page apps, Cordova/Ionic, and so on.
 - API-based (advanced): This flow works for native applications like iOS, android, .NET.

-ORY Hive can act as an OAuth 2.0 Authorization Server or an OpenID Connect Provider in combination with ORY Hydra.
+ORY Kratos can act as an OAuth 2.0 Authorization Server or an OpenID Connect Provider in combination with ORY Hydra.
 This is for advanced usecases where third party applications need access to first-party user data.